idptools/metapredict/README.md

 For full documentation, please see: https://metapredict.readthedocs.io/en/latest/getting_started.html

 **metapredict** allows for predicting disorder for any amino acid sequence, and predictions can be output as graphs or as raw values.
 Additionally, metapredict allows for predicting disorder values for protein sequences from .fasta files either directly in Python or from the command-line.
+This gives maximum flexibility so the user can easily predict/graph disorder from a single sequence of for an entire proteome.

 ## Installation: